Sagwati122/MY-BEAUTY/README.md

 WE Care For Yopu Coz You Care For Us

 ## market research
-the target adience of company are people who are bettling the fact that cant take of thier skins and for people who love the skins a lot and and for people who have miney to buy these product are more than welcome to buy them

-the packaging of this products are packed in gift boxes and they neatinly packed according to their scecified colours

-the branding of the company is legal and well set
+The target audience are people who adore make-up. and makeup is highly enaged, digitally native community that prioritizes skin- first  formulations, radical transparcy in ingredients , and multi- purpose convenience.
+AND for people who think that they can be able to afford make-up .